NobilityDeviant/ComposeToJAR/README.md

 That's it!
 I won't provide much other details, but I will fix any issues.

 I hope this has helped you.

+You can see the [https://github.com/NobilityDeviant/ComposeToJAR/blob/main/build.gradle.kts](https://github.com/NobilityDeviant/ComposeToJAR/blob/main/build.gradle.kts) for a fuller example.